 - 14. State Fair exhibits will be selected by Dept. H superintendents.
 Selection will be based on State Fair classes available and County Fair awards. - 15.
-All youth building exhibits (Sections 10-19) must be entered and judged on Friday, August 9th between 1pm and 7pm. - 16.
-Animals to be exhibited will not be allowed on the Fairgrounds until opening Saturday morning.
-ALL animals must arrive between 6am and 12pm on Saturday; except dairy, goats, and beef as directed by Dept. H superintendents. - 17.
+All youth building exhibits (Sections 14-20) must be entered and judged on Friday, August 8th between 1pm and 7pm. - 16.
+Animals to be exhibited will not be allowed on the Fairgrounds until their specified times.
+Refer to the general schedule for entry times. - 17.
 For safety reasons, 4-Hers will not be allowed to use power washers on the wash racks during 4-H events.
 Generators are not allowed inside barns. - 18.
 The Fair requires ALL exhibitors to use hose nozzles at the wash rack to control excessive use of water. - 19.
 All Dept. H exhibitors will abide by Article 26 of the New York Agriculture and Markets Law relating to Cruelty to Animals.
 Failure to abide by this law will result in the removal of the exhibitor and all exhibits from the fair. - 20.
 Dept. H superintendents can limit the number of entries accepted per exhibitor if stall space becomes a problem. - 21.
 Premium monies are subject to change per allocations in the New York State Agriculture and Markets budget. - 22.
-NOTE: All animal (dairy, goat, horse, livestock, poultry and rabbit) exhibitors are to use the NORTH WATER STREET entrance when bringing in exhibits.
+NOTE: All animal (dairy, goat, horse, livestock, poultry and rabbit) exhibitors are to use the MAIN STREET entrance when bringing in exhibits.
 Exceptions to this will be communicated by the dept. H superintendents.